IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 Ethernet interface on an IP router and the Ethernet interface on its physically adjacent node, which can be either an IP router
-(in case of a single-technology Ethernet link) or an optical node (in case of a multi-technology Ethernet link).
+(in case of a single-technology Ethernet link) or an optical node (in case of a cross-technology Ethernet link).
 Therefore, as described in {{cross-technology-link-discovery}}, the P-PNC reports, within the plug-id attribute of this LTP, the LLDP information sent by the corresponding Ethernet interface on the IP router; such as the